caseylo/manning_park_repo/README.md

 ## Project overview

 Montane plant communities are expected to respond to climate change, but observed range shifts can vary among species and functional groups.
 This project compares historical vegetation surveys with a 2025 resurvey to assess changes in species occurrence across elevation.
-It also includes a relocation-error analysis using 2019 plots that were resurveyed in 2025 both at the best-estimated original location and at intentionally mis-relocated comparison plots.
+It also includes a relocation-error analysis using 2019 plots that were resurveyed in 2025 both at an exactly re-located and at intentionally relocated plots.

 The main goals are to evaluate: